 During the year 2018-19, NDDB Anand was associated with Town Official Language Implementation Committee (TOLIC), Anand and actively participated in its first half yearly meeting.
-During February 2018, a General Knowledge Competition in Hindi was organised and a good number of NDDB employees including TOLIC, Anand members also participated in it.
+During February 2019, a General Knowledge Competition in Hindi was organised and

 Training on Microsoft Hindi proof reading and voice typing tool was imparted to the employees.
 In addition to this, workshop on Hindi Noting & Drafting was also organised to remove the hesitation of employees to work in Hindi.
 To monitor the progress of Hindi in Metro offices, inspection of NDDB office, Mumbai was done during the year.